Powered by translate

 Skills for Education and Employment Program (SEE)

-Prace Site Code: L 70103
+Prace Site Code: L 70103 ESS

-ESS Activity ID Code: 8351315
+Activity ID Code: 8351315

-• The Skills for Education and Employment (SEE) Program is delivered by Registered Training
+The Skills for Education and Employment (SEE) Program is funded by the Australian Government Department of Employment and Workplace Relations.

 The State Government of Victoria provides subsidised training under the Skills First Initiative for Prace English language courses.